Atlanta Outpatient Programs for Mental Health & Substance Use

 What Are Mood Disorders?

 Mood disorders include a broad set of mental health conditions sharing in common significant persistent mood disturbances.
 When you have a mood disorder, it affects how you think and feel as well as how you behave, and it can lead to disruptions in your functioning and quality of life.
-If you have a mood disorder, you may go through intense, prolonged periods of euphoria, irritability, emptiness, or sadness, depending on the specific disorder.
-Mood disturbances can shift and fluctuate in severity and duration, affecting your relationships, work, and overall well-being.
-Specific conditions that we can treat at our anxiety and mood disorder center include:

 • Bipolar disorder: Mood swings and shifts characterize this disorder.
 Ranging from depression to hypomania or mania, bipolar can include symptoms similar to MDD during depressive episodes.
 Hypomanic or manic episodes include increased energy and activity levels, elevated mood, racing thoughts, and impulsivity.